 Quizlet was founded back in 2005, so is not exactly new on the scene.
-For many years the company was been best known for its digital flashcards.
-However in 2015 that began to change when the firm secured their first real amount of funding in the form of $12 million from a group of venture capitalists.
+For many years the company has been best known for its digital flashcards.
+However in 2015 that began to change when the firm secured its first real amount of funding in the form of $12 million from a group of venture capitalists.

 At the moment Quizlet has been putting a lot of time and money into Quizlet Learn – an AI-powered application that enables users to create free study plans.
 The user simply chooses a study set that they wish to master and the date by which they want to have this done.
 The AI then churns out a set of study materials and quizzes to help them do that.